...

 In German countries, these fruits are supposed to have many medicinal properties, though only the following ones have been proven:

-1. Astringent – Because of their content in tannin, they render good results for the treatment of diarrhea and colitis, both acute and chronic.
+- Astringent – Because of their content of tannin, they render suitable results for treating diarrhea and colitis, both acute and chronic.
 These astringent properties are partially balanced with the pectin they contain, which exerts a mild laxative effect.
-The result of this combined action is a regulating and normalizing effect on the intestinal tract.
+This combined action has a regulating and normalizing effect on the intestinal tract.

-2. Antiscorbutic and invigorator – Due to their content in vitamin C and organic acids, respectively.
-The use of the rowan tree fruits is recommended for lack of vitamin C, fever diseases, influenza, colds, exhaustion, and also for weakened or recovering people.
+- Antiscorbutic and invigorator—Due to their vitamin C and organic acids content, rowan tree fruits are recommended for people lacking vitamin C, with fever diseases, influenza, colds, exhaustion, and weakened or recovering people.

 How to use Rowan

 The fruits are edible only when ripe, in fall, when they become softer and darker.
-If eaten when not completely ripe, they offer a strong, hoarse flavor in the mouth, and are an irritant.
-A handful of fruit per day can already exert therapeutical actions.
-They can be also dried or prepared in purée after being cooked.
-The normal dose is 3 to 5 spoonfuls, three times a day.
+If eaten when not completely ripe, they offer a strong, hoarse flavor in the mouth and are an irritant.
+A handful of fruit per day can already exert therapeutic effects.
+They can also be dried or prepared in purée after being cooked.
+The usual dose is 3 to 5 spoonfuls, three times a day.

 REFERENCES